rtgodwin/rtgodwin.github.io/_docs/session2.md

 - Someone recap.
 - Volo hired you to find Floon.
 Paid 10gp each, promised another 100gp.
 (This is good money - a month of staying in a good inn and living and eating well).
 - Interrogated the Kenku.
 "Follow the yellow signs in the sewers."
 Found Renaer.
 Kidnapped by Zhentarim - stone - Xanathar - Floon.
 - Where was everone.
 Was anyone watching the door?
 Who is with the Kenku?
-Renaer is eating a ration in the middle of eating a ration in the corner.
+Renaer is composing himself in the corner.
 You were passing around loot.
 - Stealth (+1) for Watch, perception for who is surprised.

 # City Watch